man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 Regular updates to the data are the norm for most systems.
 We must consider in our design

 * Delivery format (the format that the data source uses) vs storage format of the data.
 The trade-offs are
-  * storing data in a format close to delivery format makes it easier to reconcile with the source
+    * Storing data in a format close to delivery format makes it easier to reconcile with the source
-  * the delivery format is often not the best format for downstream processes
+    * The delivery format is often not the best format for downstream processes
 * Frequency of data updates
 * Storage growth characteristics over time
 * System performance over time